VicentePerezSoloviev/EDAspy/README.md

 #### Continuous multivariate EDA

 In this case, dependencies among the variables are considered and managed with a Gaussian Bayesian Network.
-This EDA must be initialized with an historical in order to try to find the optimum based on it.
-A parameter (beta) is included to control the influence of the historic in the final solution.
+This EDA must be initialized with historical records in order to try to find the optimum result.
+A parameter (beta) is included to control the influence of the historical records in the final solution.
 Some of the variables can be evidences (fixed values for which we want to find the optimum of the other variables).
 The optimizer will find the optimum values of the non-evidence-variables based on the value of the evidences.
 This is widely used in problems where dependencies among variables must be considered.

 ```python